Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Account-Management.md

 # Account-Management

-Merchant being able to manage the account
+ClientLine enterprise portal offers merchants the ability to manage all aspects of their accounts such as:

 - Configuration (Profiles)
 - Merchant Boarding